 This is why so many give up on trying to press huge weights.
 The progression is too slow, compared with other big lifts.

-Since you’re here, I guess you care.
-And that you’re looking for a training program that’ll finally give your press a much needed push in the right direction, i.e. towards the sky.
+Since you’re here, it’s evident you care.
+And that you’re looking for a workout plan that’ll finally give your overhead press a much needed push in the right direction, i.e. towards the sky.

 Press Pasodoble is available in our workout app StrengthLog, which you can download here: